WebHare/platform/whtree/modules/system/doc/topics/internals/events.md

 This event should never be directly listened to.

 ### `system:config.rights`
-Fired when any of the right registration tables are changed (eg system.module_rights, system.module_objecttypes), ie rights or objecttypes have appeared or been removed.
+Fired when rights or objecttypes have appeared or been removed.
 This event is NOT fired right grant/removals or role creation.

 ### `system:config.servertype`
 This event is fired whenever the servertype (eg. development, production) is changed.